beshu-tech/readonlyrest-docs/elasticsearch.md

 #### Dynamic variables from JWT claims

 The JWT token is an authentication string passed generally as a header or a query parameter to the web browser.
 If you squint, you can see it's a concatenation of three base64 encoded strings.
 If you base64 decode the middle string, you can see the "claims object".
-That is, the object containing the current user's metadata.
+That is the object containing the current user's metadata.

 Here is an example of JWT claims object.